‘The Good Fight’ Season 2: Premiere Date, Cast, Trailer, And Everything We Know

 According to Deadline, a month following the premiere of its first season, CBS confirmed that it had renewed The Good Fight for a second season, confirming that it will premiere in early 2018.
 However, the network isn’t expected to confirm an exact premiere date until their 2018 schedule is released next year, leaving fans with a good while to wait yet.

-“We’re only a few episodes into the first season and the reaction from CBS All Access subscribers and critics alike has been phenomenal,” said Marc DeBevoise, President and COO of CBS Interactive said.
-“This series and its characters are just beginning, and we can’t wait to see where Robert and Michelle King, their creative team and the amazing cast take The Good Fight next.”
+“We’re only a few episodes into the first season and the reaction from CBS All Access subscribers and critics alike has been phenomenal,” said Marc DeBevoise, President and COO of CBS Interactive.
+“This series and its characters are just beginning, and we can’t wait to see where Robert and Michelle King, their creative team, and the amazing cast take The Good Fight next.”

 The Good Fight Season 1 was originally slated for a spring launch on CBS All Access, however, the network accelerated production of the legal drama after Star Trek: Discovery was delayed, making The Good Fight the first original series on CBS All Access.